sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-modelling.rst

 Grouping Ratings by ISBN
 -----------------------------------

-We use the ``Graph Group by Column`` processor to visually gauge the profile of our data.
+We use the ``Group By`` processor to group the data based on values from a single column.
+This processor also allows us to calculate aggregate statistics for other columns that we select.
+In this case we are using ``Group By`` to calculate the average and count of Book_Ratings to be used later when we calculate the weighted ratings for each book.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^